dhtaxonomy/TaDiRAH/reading/activities.md

 1 - Capture
 ===========
-Capture generally refers to the activity of creating digital surrogates of existing cultural artefacts, or expressing existing artifacts in a digital representation (digitization).
+Capture generally refers to the activity of creating digital surrogates of existing cultural artifacts, or expressing existing artifacts in a digital representation (digitization).
 This could be a manual process (as in Transcribing) or an automated procedure (as in Imaging or DataRecognition).
 Such capture precedes Enrichment and Analysis, at least from a systematic point of view, if not in practice.

 Conversion
 ----------